-Hazy is generously supported by the Air Force Research Laboratory (AFRL) under prime contract No. FA8750-09-C-0181, No. FA8750-13-2-0039, and FA9550-13-1-0138, the National Science Foundation CAREER Award under No. IIS-1054009 and EAGER Award under No. EAR-1242902, the Office of Naval Research under awards No. N000141210041 and No. N000141310129, the University of Wisconsin-Madison, and gifts, research awards or contracts from American Family Insurance, Google, Greenplum, Johnson Controls, LogicBlox, Microsoft, Oracle, Raytheon and the CHTC.
+Hazy is generously supported by the Air Force Research Laboratory (AFRL) under prime contract No. FA8750-09-C-0181, No. FA8750-13-2-0039, and FA9550-13-1-0138, the National Science Foundation CAREER Award under No. IIS-1054009 and EAGER Award under No. EAR-1242902, the Office of Naval Research under awards No. N000141210041 and No. N000141310129, the Sloan Research Fellowship, the University of Wisconsin-Madison, and gifts, research awards or contracts from American Family Insurance, Google, Greenplum, Johnson Controls, LogicBlox, Microsoft, Oracle, Raytheon and the CHTC.
 Any opinions, findings, and conclusions or recommendations expressed in this work are those of the authors and do not necessarily reflect the views of any of the above sponsors including DARPA, AFRL, ONR or the US government.

 Visit our YouTube channel, or check out some project overviews right here: